gpanders/nvim-moonwalk/README.md

 (set vim.bo.shiftwidth 8)
 ```

-The examples above use Fennel, but o long as you can define a function that
+The examples above use Fennel, but so long as you can define a function that
 transforms the source into Lua, you can use any source language you want,
 including custom DSLs!